temedeus/double-falcon/README.md

 ## Double Falcon

 Double Falcon makes it possible for user to scan local directories for duplicate files.
 Double Falcon generates hashes based on content to detect identical files.
+Front-end is react with hooks + context to manage with state.
+Back-end is written in C++ that needs to be compiled to a native node module for each platform.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).